ashleydavis/personal-web-page/index.md

 </p>

+# Bootrapping microservices

+My new book, Bootstrapping Microservices with Docker, Kubernetes and Terraform, is a practical and project-based guide to building distributed applications with microservices.
+[Follow me on Twitter for updates](https://twitter.com/ashleydavis75).

 # Data Wrangling with JavaScript

-My book [Data Wrangling with JavaScript](http://bit.ly/2t2cJu2) is a comprehensive overview of working with data in JavaScript.
+My first book [Data Wrangling with JavaScript](http://bit.ly/2t2cJu2) is a comprehensive overview of working with data in JavaScript.
 Please let your friends and collegues know about it!

 # Data-Forge and Data-Forge Notebook